kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

    #set( $bh_vlan_number = 999 )
 ```

-The next block of code sets up the VLANs and should the dynamic creation as mentioned not be desired a excel list could be used to assign them as the template is run through the UI through importing the variable settings.
+The next block of code sets up the VLANs, and should the dynamic creation as mentioned not be desired; an excel list could be used to assign them as the template is run through the UI through importing the variable settings.

 ```
    !